kristoffSC/connectors/flink/README.md

 - The current version only supports Flink `Datastream` API.
 Support for Flink Table API / SQL, along with Flink Catalog's implementation for storing Delta table's metadata in an external metastore, are planned to be added in the next releases.
 - The current version only provides Delta Lake's transactional guarantees for tables stored on HDFS and Microsoft Azure Storage.
+- The current version only supports reading from GCP Object Storage.
+Writing to GCP Object Storage is not supported.
+- For AWS S3 storage, in order to ensure concurrent transactional writes use [multiclass configuration guidelines](https://docs.delta.io/latest/delta-storage.html#multi-cluster-setup).
+  Please see [example](#3-sink-creation-with-multi-cluster-support-for-delta-standalone) how to use this configuration in Flink Delta Sink.
 ## Delta Sink

 <div id='delta-sink-metrics'></div>